LaunchCodeEducation/lchs/src/chapters/how-programs-work/algorithms.rst

 Regardless of how you completed the task, you probably followed a *pattern* to make the process easier.
-If you had to repeat the task with a new set of words, you could jump right and follow the same pattern.
+If you had to repeat the task with a new set of words, you could jump right in and follow the same pattern.

 .. index:: ! algorithm